The lifestyle magazine for modern outdoorsmen

-Right out of the box, the new CZ-USA P-10 C Ported pistol began shooting 1.0-inch and better groups at seven yards, offhand.
+Right out of the box it began shooting 1.0-inch and better groups at seven yards, offhand.
 Well, even gun writers get lucky at times, I figured.

-No, not each and every group.
-Even trying my best, some five shots spread out a bit, and I definitely pulled a few shots that resulted in a couple/three two inchers.
-Still, my best groups were tight and the averages just over an inch.
+Not each and every group.
+Some five shots spread out a bit, and I pulled a few that opened things up to two inches.
+But my best groups were tight and the averages just over an inch.

-I backed up three more yards and, yeah, groups widened out.
-But not ridiculously so, and still more than adequate to stop a threat.
+I backed up three more yards and groups widened, but not ridiculously so, even if still more than adequate to stop a threat.

 Well before I finished shooting it, the P-10 C Ported struck me as an ultra-reliable home defense handgun that’s compact enough to be a great concealed carry option.